 If you are riding the dual-use 2×2 on-road you will indeed need a driver’s licence, different states have different rules:

 - In VIC, NT, SA, WA, TAS and ACT the 2×2 will be registered as a Motorcycle and a R – Motorcycle license will be required

 - In NSW the 2×2 will be registered as a Motorcycle and a R – Rider license will be required

 - In QLD the 2×2 will be registered as a Motorcycle and a C – Car license will be required

 Do I have to register my dual-use UBCO 2×2 if I only use it off-road?

-If your UBCO adventure is purely off-road then there is no requirement to register your 2×2 for on-road use, however you still need to register your warranty with us at UBCO.
+If your UBCO 2×2 adventure is purely off-road on a privately owned property then there is no requirement to register your 2×2 for on-road use.
+For any adventures on public land (on-road, crown land, bush tracks etc.), you will need to register your 2×2.
+Also, remember that you still need to register your warranty with us at UBCO.
 You can do that by clicking here.

 Are the electric hub motors synchronized or do they run independently?